bagaebin/museums-in-netherlands/docs/LOCKER_BEHAVIOR_SPEC.md

 ## Edge Cases
 - Cancelling hover (pointer leave, drag start, or deactivation) resets the hover timer and hides the popup.
+- Moving the pointer outside the locker (including fast exits or leaving the window) should instantly zero any hover dwell so the popup cannot continue opening.
 - Click suppression after dragging prevents accidental reopen events.
 - Expanded state uses an increased clip radius suited to the current viewport, but only after the hover dwell completes.